PluribusDigital/playbook/communications/slack.md

 ### Setting up Slack

-STSI’s slack url is https://stsiinc.slack.com
+The Pluribus slack url is https://stsiinc.slack.com

 There are a few ways to access slack.
 Find the combination that works for you, but it is recommended to make sure all 3 are available to you.